 Mary Kathryn was born in Sanford Florida, to Kenneth Brown and Flossie Marie Pugh on June 16, 1934, she was the third oldest of five siblings, Sister Lilly Pugh, Brother Earl Kenneth Brown, Sister Shirley Ann Fox, and Brother Robert Louis Golden, all whom proceeded her in death

-To send flowers in memory of Mary Kathryn Davis (Brown), please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Mary Kathryn Davis (Brown), please visit our Heartfelt Sympathies Store.

 When she was very young the family moved to Hornell New York, a small Suburban town.
 The family later moved to the city of Syracuse where She attended Central High. the small town where they first lived there were very few people of color and her mother wanted to expose her children she said, to “people that looked like them”!

 It was in Syracuse New York at age fifteen (15) she met the man who would become the love of her life, her husband; her childhood sweetheart Charles Davis Sr...
 After their wedding, the couple moved to Boston, Massachusetts, from their union, five children were born, Charles Jr. Malea’ Charlene, Denise Carol, Stephanie Maria, and Felicia Cimberly.